mostafax/Scalable-Image-Inference-API/README.md

 # Scalable Image Inference API

-This project is a Python-based scalable image inference API that uses a pre-trained object detection model (e.g., YOLOv5/YOLOv8) to perform inference on images.
+This project is a Python-based scalable image inference API that uses a pre-trained object detection model YOLOv5 to perform inference on images.
 The API is built using Flask, Celery for background task management, and Redis as a message broker.
 It is containerized using Docker and designed to handle multiple concurrent requests efficiently.

 ## Features